Kaboom242/quillquest-stories/Golemheart/Narative-Bible.md

   - **Other aspects**: Street wisdom, social perceptiveness, hidden insecurities, loyalty to friends, genuine musical talent
   - **Growth edge**: Learning to trust others with his vulnerabilities
 - Party Role: Scout, social navigator, and emotional lightener.
 Adds local knowledge and helps manage group morale.
-- Growth Point: Tobi must learn to channel his mischief into genuine connection, discovering the value of trust, responsibility, and deeper friendship. (hidden a desire for acceptance)
+- Growth Point: Tobi must learn to channel his mischief into genuine connection, discovering the value of trust, responsibility, and deeper friendship.
+Wants to learn Illusion Magic. (hidden a desire for acceptance)

 ### Wilhelmina “Willi” Zuckermann – Mage with a love of food